 Cellular, Tissue And Organ Studies Are Needed

 At the cellular level, it is well understood how potassium and sodium flow in and out of the cell, and the effect of the ions on the various membranes and surfaces within the cell.
-There are multiple studies on the effect on calcium and other ions, and effect within various cellular compartments.
+There are multiple studies on the effect on calcium and other ions, and the effect within various cellular compartments.

 At the tissue and organ level, the relationship of the two ions has been extensively studied for its effects on muscle, nerve, and bone.
-The effect on kidneys and adrenals and the interaction with aldosterone, angiotensin and renin, as well as multiple other hormones, has been well established.
+The effect on kidneys and adrenals, and the interaction with aldosterone, angiotensin and renin, as well as multiple other hormones, has been well established.